maxwolf621/SpringNote/Authentication.md

 There are THREE Security Builders that are provided by Spring Security
 1. `WebSecurity`
     >Each `WebSecurityConfigurerAdapter` will create a Filter (To form a Filter Chain)
     >Each `WebSecurityConfigurerAdapter` will create a new `HttpSecurity`
     >![](https://i.imgur.com/nLBXbID.png)
 2. `HttpSecurity`
-    > As illustration, it contains different Security Configurers to from a Security Configuere Set
+    > As illustration, it contains different Security Configurers to from a Security Configuer Set
 3. `AuthenticationManagerBuilder`
     > Spring Security provides some configuration helpers to quickly get common authentication manager features set up in your application.
-    >> The most commonly used helper is the AuthenticationManagerBuilder, which is great for setting up in-memory, JDBC, or LDAP user details or for adding a custom UserDetailsService
+    >> The most commonly used helper is the `AuthenticationManagerBuilder`, which is great for setting up in-memory, JDBC, or LDAP user details or for adding a custom `UserDetailsService`

 ### WebSecurityConfigurerAdapter (To activate Spring Security)

 [More details](/Pi3Ra4aQQ_2h4P8IjVfpJA)

-- WebSecurityConfigurerAdapter` provides a set of methods to enable specific web security configuration via different Security Builders(e.g HttpSecurity ...)
+- WebSecurityConfigurerAdapter` provides a set of methods to enable specific web security configuration via different Security Builders (e.g HttpSecurity ...)

 For example
 ```java=